Criuchi/CristiansBookStore/CristiansBookStore/README.txt

 17:28
 Found the error, I didnt update the content in the HomeController to access the model. but the images are not showing sos I will proceed to fix that...

+17:47
+After trying many different things and having help from my classmates.
+I realize that the image do show up when you update the content.